Gene Cronin: Dallas Cowboys

-Cronin was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
+Cronin was selected by the Dallas Cowboys in the 1960 NFL expansion draft.
 He became one of the first starters at outside linebacker in franchise history (the other was Wayne Hansen).

 On July 30, 1961, he was traded to the Washington Redskins in exchange for a draft choice.

 Washington Redskins

 Cronin played two seasons for the Washington Redskins.
 On August 26, 1963, he was placed on the injured reserve list with a back injury and was assigned scouting duties.
 He only missed one game in seven seasons in the league.

-Personal life
+Personal life and death

 After he retired, he worked as the Detroit Lions' chief scout.
 In 1965, he became the first person hired by the newly formed Atlanta Falcons and served as the Director of player personnel.
-He was later promoted to assistant general manager, before on resigning November 15, 1968.
+He was later promoted to assistant general manager, before resigning on November 15, 1968.

+Cronin died on September 17, 2024, at the age of 90.